hunghg255/reactjs-tiptap-editor/docs/extensions/Color/index.md

 # Color

-The Color extension allows you to add color to your editor.
+The Color extension allows you to add text color to your editor with support for custom colors, keyboard shortcuts, and synchronized color selection across toolbar and bubble menu.

 - Based on TipTap's Color extension. [@tiptap/extension-color](https://tiptap.dev/docs/editor/extensions/functionality/color)